perki/backloop.dev/README.md

 # `backloop.dev`

-Loopback domain and SSL certs.
+Loopback domain and SSL certs to handle HTTPS on localhost.

 ## Why ?